 Here at Ento HQ, we talk a lot about workforce management, and how smart workforce management can so often be the competitive advantage a business needs.
+By 2025, Gartner predicts that 60% of midmarket and large enterprises will have invested in cloud-based human capital management (HCM) systems for their administrative HR and talent management needs.
+A key component of this HCM suite is modern workforce management software.

 But what do we actually mean by this?